Anomalous Dynamical Scaling at Topological Quantum Criticality: Additional numerical data for the anomalous dynamics at topologically distinct QCPs in spin and free-fermion models.

 An external perpendicular magnetic field introduces a flux $\theta\in[-\pi/2,\pi/2]$ per plaquette, giving rise to quantum interference that confines fermions to the ladder edges and produces topological edge states.
 For weak vertical coupling, $M<K$, the system undergoes a continuous quantum phase transition at $\theta_c=0$, characterized by the equilibrium critical exponents $\nu=z=1$.
 In the following, we investigate the quench dynamics of the edge states in both clean and disordered settings.

 In the clean system, we prepare an initial zero-energy state at $\theta=-\pi/2$, which is exponentially localized at the edge.
-We then linearly ramp the magnetic flux according to $\theta(t)=Rt-\pi/2$, with $\theta\in[-\pi/2,\pi/2]$, and compute the total excitation density at the end of the quench,$n_{\mathrm{ex}}=\sum_{E>0}\big|\langle E|\Psi(t_f)\rangle\big|^2$, where $|E\rangle$ denotes the eigenstates of the final Hamiltonian and $|\Psi(t)\rangle$ is the time-evolved state.
-As shown in Fig.~\ref{fig:s5} (a–2), the numerical results reveal a pronounced deviation from standard Kibble–Zurek scaling, with the excitation density following an anomalous power law $n_{\mathrm{ex}}\propto R^{1.33}$.
-This behavior is consistent with topology-induced anomalous defect production reported in the literature~\cite{Barankov2008PRL}.
+We then linearly ramp the magnetic flux according to $\theta(t)=Rt-\pi/2$, with $\theta\in[-\pi/2,\pi/2]$, and compute the total excitation number at the end of the quench,$n_{\mathrm{ex}}=\sum_{E_n>0}\big|\langle E_n(t_f)|\Psi(t_f)\rangle\big|^2$, where $|E_n(t_f)\rangle$ denotes the eigenstates of the final Hamiltonian and $|\Psi(t_f)\rangle$ is the time-evolved state obtained by time-evolving an edge state of the initial Hamiltonian.
+As shown in Fig.~\ref{fig:s5} (a–2), the numerical results reveal a pronounced deviation from standard Kibble–Zurek scaling, with the number of excitations following an anomalous power law $n_{\mathrm{ex}}\propto R^{1.33}$.
+This behavior is consistent with topology-induced anomalous defect production reported in the literature~\cite{Bermudez2009PRL}.

 To examine the robustness of the anomalous dynamics of defect production in the Creutz ladder model against disorder, we introduce randomness in the hopping amplitudes $K_{1,2}^{\mathrm{dis}}$, which are independently drawn at each site from a uniform distribution $K_{1,2}^{\mathrm{dis}}\in K_{1,2}[1-\delta,,1+\delta]$.
-As shown in Fig.~3 (b–3) of the main text, for a moderate disorder strength $\delta=0.1$, the power-law scaling of the excitation density is completely suppressed under the same quench protocol, $\theta(t)=Rt-\pi/2$ with $\theta\in[-\pi/2,\pi/2]$.
+As shown in Fig.~3 (b–3) of the main text, for a moderate disorder strength $\delta=0.1$, the power-law scaling of the number of excitations is completely suppressed under the quench protocol, $\theta(t)=Rt-\pi/2$ with $\theta\in[-\pi/2,\pi/2]$.
 We further consider a weaker disorder, $\delta=0.01$.
 Although the single-particle spectra of the clean and disordered systems remain nearly identical [see Figs.~\ref{fig:s5} (a–1) and \ref{fig:s5} (b–1)], the power-law scaling of excitations is nevertheless fully destroyed in the presence of disorder [cf. Figs.~\ref{fig:s5} (a–2) and \ref{fig:s5} (b–2)].